craft-ai/craft-ai-starterkit-python/README.md

 This repository hosts a fully working application, in a **Personal Wellness Analysis** context, integrating [**craft ai**](http://craft.ai) written in Python using [**craft ai** official Python client](https://pypi.python.org/pypi?:action=display&name=craft-ai).

 The end goal: improve the _sleep_ of the user based on its _historical sleep data_.
 We have several weeks of data containing _details_ about his day and the time he slept during this day's night.
 Using **craft ai**, this simple application learns how well the user sleeps based on his day's data.
-From this learned model, we can predict how well the he may sleep at night and provide meaningful, contextualized advices.
+From this learned model, we can predict how well he may sleep at night and provide meaningful, contextualized advices.

 ## Tutorial ##